ahmadismail764/Arithmetic-Formatter/README.md

 # Arithmetic Formatter

+Hi, this is @ahmadismail764
-This is the boilerplate for the Arithmetic Formatter project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/arithmetic-formatter
+This is my version of the Arithmetic Formatter test created by FreeCodeCamp